 We have various sponsorship opportunities on offer, which you can tailor to your needs and desired impact.
 These extend from placing an advert in our conference programme, through to sponsoring our wine reception or being a named sponsor of the event.
 You can find an outline of all our opportunities below, along with the details.

-To find out more, go to the conference sponsorship and exhibitor webpage at www.archaeologists.net/conference/2014sponsor, or contact Kirsten Collins at email@example.com, or give us a ring on 0118 378 6446.
+To find out more, go to the conference sponsorship and exhibitor webpage at www.archaeologists.net/conference/2014sponsor, or contact Kirsten Collins at conference [at] archaeologists.net, or give us a ring on 0118 378 6446.